Guide to the web platform

 Review your purchased services

-Click on "My Services" on the left to view the services you have purchased.
-To start deploying a container, click on Secret.
+Click on "My Services" on the left sidebar to view the services you have purchased.
 If you need to Refund or Renew the Service, please click on the corresponding buttons.
+Clicking on Token button can copy the token.

 How to use VKube services